PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-25-newparadigm1.md

 Descent's invocation of Buranyi's article when looking forward to pro-ID rulings by the U.S. Supreme Court.
 - Cue creationist David Coppedge [at Creation/Evolution Headlines](https://crev.info/2022/07/darwin-sausage-factory-exposed/).
-The title, "Darwin Sausage Factory Exposed" and the summary "A look inside the sausage factory where Darwinism is manufactured could leave a visitor retching" says all.
+The title, "Darwin Sausage Factory Exposed" and the summary "A look inside the sausage factory where Darwinism is manufactured could leave a visitor retching" say all.

 In my obviously-biased view, evolutionary biology has